 - Stop smoking.
 Also avoid secondhand smoke.
 Smoke can make cold symptoms worse.

 - Drink lots of fluids.
 Try drinking water, tea, and clear soups.
 Fluids help loosen mucus and can also help prevent dehydration.

 - Avoid alcohol.
 Alcohol can dehydrate you and make symptoms like congestion even worse.

-- Gargling with warm salt water a few times a day can relieve a sore throat.
+- Gargle with warm saltwater a few times a day to help relieve a sore throat.
 Throat sprays or lozenges may also help relieve the pain.
 Be careful with lozenges, as they can be a choking hazard for small children.

 - Use saline (saltwater) nose drops.
 They will help loosen mucus and moisten the tender skin in your nose.
 These are safe to use on young children and babies.
 You can also use a bulb syringe to suction mucus out of their nose.